ohhsodead/arisen-studio/README.md

 * Login (by default the username/password are usually 'anonymous' for PS3, and for XBOX usually 'xbox', but these can be changed to your own)
 Once you've entered all the details, click **OK** and they will be saved to your settings.
 If you have more than one console then just do the same.

-Before connecting, make sure you have one of the following open:
+Before connecting, make sure you have one of the following open (if you're on PS3):
 * Rebug Toolbox
 * webMAN
 * multiMAN